-Nobody wants to appear stupid or uneducated to their friends, family members, or work colleagues.
+Nobody wants to appear unknowledgable to their friends, family members, or work colleagues.
 However, habitually pretending to know everything about everything is a terrible habit if you’re in a leadership position.

 If you’re so preoccupied with appearing intelligent and informed, your need to demonstrate your knowledge can have a deleterious effect on the regard your team members have for you.
-This goes double if you insist that your information is true, as this earns you a reputation for being a misguided fool – which is what you wanted to avoid in the first place.
+This goes double if you insist that your information is true, as this earns you a reputation for always needing to be right and unwilling to hear out others.

 Being Inauthentic to Hide Your Flaws

-Closely related to pretending you know it all, being inauthentic to hide your perceived flaws is also an excellent way to erode the trust your team needs to have in you if you’re going to lead them effectively.
+Closely related to pretending you know it all, being inauthentic to hide your perceived flaws can also erode the trust your team needs to have in you if you’re going to lead them effectively.

 Not Embracing Conflict and/or Confrontation

 Nobody relishes the idea of having hard conversations, whether they’re with friends or colleagues.
-However, sometimes confrontation or conflict becomes inevitable – unless you do your best to duck your responsibilities to do so.
+However, sometimes confrontation or conflict becomes inevitable.

 Need to correct a team member for inappropriate conduct, or go to bat for one of them in a conversation with a superior?
-Avoiding these painful but necessary confrontations and conflicts diminishes your authority, earning you a reputation as a pushover – or worse, a coward.
+Approach these necessary confrontations and conflicts with authority and grace so that you can resolve any issues quickly and effectively.